borbware/unity-basics-course/programming/3-classes-methods.md

 Try to call the method from a gameobject!

 ## Constructors
-* constructor is an optional function that is called when a class is instantiated
+* Constructor is an optional function that is called when a class is instantiated
-* in C#, constructor has the same name as the class itself
+* In C#, constructor has the same name as the class itself
     ```c#
     class Enemy
     {